qst0/msnyng/_posts/2018-04-01-hello-world.markdown

 Do I really need the YYY-MM-DD in front of a post?
 Ughh.

+Yes it seems that I do, on cerealize.me I used just the date for each post.

+...

-This is cool for sure!
+This feature is cool for sure!

 Jekyll also offers powerful support for code snippets: